Read below to figure out what level your skill is off-road.

 We have alternate location training during the summer months.
 So if you have a large group or club, maybe a rally or ride where there is a lot of interest, contact us and we’ll se if we can plug your event into our calendar.
 And remember, the closer it is to some good dirt bike riding, the more likely it is we’ll show up!

-Most of the classes start at 8am and go till at least 5pm (sometimes longer depending on daylight!) with a break for lunch.
+Most of the classes start at 8am and go till near 5pm (sometimes longer depending on daylight!) with a break for lunch.
 No matter what we get a full day in and when you register, instructions with specifics will follow.